 Bloody Hell

-With less than a year to save her, Skyler launches the largest global drug race in modern history.
-But the search for a cure quickly spirals into a labyrinth of hidden agendas, state cover-ups, and the moral cost of unchecked power, while Mimi’s body becomes the proving ground for a treatment that may come too late.
+But as pressure mounts, the search for a cure unearths state secrets, hidden alliances, and dubious business practices—while Mimi’s body becomes the proving ground for a treatment that may come too late.

 From First Line to Final Draft: How Bloody Hell Took Shape